ARM Linux: Reliable Setup Checklist

 # Save to default location, set passphrase (optional)

-Copy public key to board:
+Copy the public key to the board:

 ssh-copy-id user@BOARD_IP